-Administration address: Brays Road Birmingham B26 1NS
+Location: Brays Road, Sheldon, Birmingham B26 1NS

-Brays School, a Forward Education Trust School, specialises in the education of primary-aged pupils with a range of diagnosis.
-The School is split across two sites, one of which caters for those with a diagnosis on the Autistic Spectrum; the other site takes children with a range of physical, learning and sensory difficulties.
-The School has high standards of teaching and learning and is committed to ensuring that all pupils achieve their full potential.
+Brays School specialises in the education of primary-aged pupils with a range of diagnosis that include physical, learning and sensory difficulties.
+Our Ofsted rated Outstanding school has high standards of teaching and learning and is committed to ensuring that all pupils achieve their full potential.